-Pre-heat oven to 180ºC bake.
+Pre-heat oven to 160ºC bake or 140ºC fan bake.
 Line a baking tray with baking paper.

-In a large bowl, beat the egg whites with electric mixer set on high until soft peaks form (about 8-10 minutes).
+In a large bowl, beat the egg whites with electric mixer set on high until soft peaks form.
 Continue beating while adding sugar a quarter of a cup at a time.
-Beat until firm peaks form.
+Beat until firm peaks form and glossy.
 Mixture should be thick and glossy at this point.
 Fold in vanilla and vinegar.
 Remove electric mixer.
 Fold in corn flour.

 I love the wreath idea for pavlovas so I’ve updated my usual big pavlova circles to a wreath.
 To make this, draw a 25cm diameter outer circle and a 17.5cm diameter inner circle on the other side of the baking paper with a pencil to use as a guide.
-Spoon mixture out prepared tray, carefully following the drawn circle. (*To make mini pavlovas, draw four circles on the back of your baking tray with a pencil, about 8 cm in diameter.
+Spoon mixture out on the prepared tray, carefully following the drawn ring. (*To make mini pavlovas, draw four circles on the back of your baking tray with a pencil, about 8 cm in diameter.
 Ensure you have enough gap between them as the mixture will spread while in the oven).

 Whip the cream with an electric mixer set at high speed.
 Slowly add vanilla and powder sugar to sweeten.

 Garnish the top of the pavlova with the whipped cream and decorate with sliced fruits of your choice.
 Summer fruits such as strawberries, raspberries and blueberries are always a big hit.